RayHightower/RayHightower.com/_posts/2018-06-11-macbooks-lasers-art-science.markdown

 * **华强北真棒**.
 Chinese for "Huaqiangbei is awesome".
 [Huaqiangbei](/blog/2017/11/27/huaqiangbei-in-shenzhen-china/) is a region within the city of Shenzehen where tech manufacturers do business.
 If you own anything electronic, you can bet that some of the components passed through Huaqiangbei.
 * **Warp Drive**.
 Physicists are researching ways to turn warp drive into reality.
 Two pioneers in the field: [Miguel Alcubierre](https://en.wikipedia.org/wiki/Miguel_Alcubierre), theoretical physicist based in Mexico and [Harold "Sonny" White](https://en.wikipedia.org/wiki/Harold_G._White), engineer and applied physicist at NASA in the USA.
 According to the math, it might be possible to propel a ship faster than the speed of light by warping space-time.
 * **Blue 1647**.
 [Blue 1647](http://blue1647.com) is an amazing space for makers, technologists, entrepreneurs, software developers, artists, and musicians.
 * **8th Light**.
-I currently serve as director of the Los Angeles office for [8th Light](http://8thlight.com), a custom software development company, based in Chicago.
+[8th Light](http://8thlight.com) is a world class software development firm.
+I currently serve as director of the Los Angeles office for 8th Light.
 * **Enso**.
 Shotokan Karate Dojo led by Sensei Jay Nacu, Sensei Denise Nacu, and Sensei Saul Notorio.
 * **WindyCityRails**.
 The [Ruby on Rails](/blog/2017/07/25/a-business-view-of-ruby-on-rails/) conference that my team launched in Chicago in 2008.
 * **WisdomGroup**.
 [WisdomGroup](http://wisdomgroup.com) is the technology company that I founded in 1994 and sold to 8th Light in 2016.